Ijjodu: Critical response

 A critic from The New Indian Express wrote "Manikanth Kadri scores well in the background music department.
-Cameraman Bhaskar has done a top class job.
+Cameraman G.S.
+Bhaskar has done a top class job.
 "Ijjodu" is for the discerning audience who look out for stories dealing with reality and contemporary issues".
 A critic from The Times of India scored the film at 3.5 out of 5 stars and says "It is a brilliant piece of work by Anirudh.
 Meera Jasmine is superb.
 Sathya is the cream of the team.
-G S Bhaskar's camera work is pleasing, while music by Manikant Kadri is average".
+G S G.S.
+Bhaskar's camera work is pleasing, while music by Manikant Kadri is average".
 A critic from Bangalore Mirror wrote "While Anirudh delivers a brilliant performance, Meera Jasmine lacks homework in donning the role of a devadasi.
 However, Sathya portrayed as soldier Balarama steals the show with his superb performance.
-The mellifluous music by Manikanth Kadri along with the splendid camera work by G S Bhaskar casts a spell".
+The mellifluous music by Manikanth Kadri along with the splendid camera work by G.S.
+Bhaskar casts a spell".
 Sugata Srinivasaraju from Outlook wrote "Running parallel to this is the story of another woman, Kempi, who, when war-widowed, takes a bold decision to remarry a person younger to her.
 While Chenni leads a choiceless life, Kempi exercising her choice is a ready contrast".